 The use of systems which allow the direct detection of changes in culture media due to microbial growth allow for extremely simple detection in a far shorter period of time.
 Thus, typically, the sensor is immobilised in a culture vessel and the culture media added.
 The sample under test is then added directly to the vessel and incubated in a combined incubator/reader for the duration of the test.
 The sensor is interrogated at frequent intervals and when significant O2 depletion is detected, a change in reading is obtained, alerting the user that the sample contains microorganisms of interest.
 Because there is no need to wait for colonies to form, as required in the traditional methods used to determine microbial load, the results are available quickly and the higher the microbial load, the faster a positive signal is obtained.

-The Greenlight™ system marketed by Oculer Ltd is a self-contained benchtop instrument incorporating an incubator and luminescence detector, the use of which requires no specific microbiological expertise.
+The Oculer Rapid 930 Series, marketed by Oculer Ltd is a self-contained benchtop instrument incorporating an incubator and luminescence detector, the use of which requires no specific microbiological expertise.
 Sample vials, containing appropriate culture media are supplied after gamma irradiation.
 There are two versions of the instrument suitable for incubation of 48 x 2 ml vials or 24 x 15 ml vials.
 If samples are incubated offline, the total number of samples that can be run increases to 432 and 216 respectively.
-When used in quantitative mode the Greenlight instrument calculates the concentration of target bacteria and the results are expressed as colony forming units.
+When used in quantitative mode the Oculer instrument calculates the concentration of target bacteria and the results are expressed as colony forming units.

-A recent study using plant-based flavoured milks and other non-alcoholic beverages (496 samples) demonstrated that Greenlight was more sensitive and faster when compared to standard plating procedures.
+A recent study using plant-based flavoured milks and other non-alcoholic beverages (496 samples) demonstrated that the system was more sensitive and faster when compared to standard plating procedures.
 Samples of finished product were inoculated with low numbers of potential contaminants (1-10 cfu/100 ml) and incubated for seven days.
 Additional samples were prepared by dilution to extinction, before incubating for seven days.
-After incubation, aliquots were removed and analysed by spread plating, pour plating and by Greenlight.
+After incubation, aliquots were removed and analysed by spread plating, pour plating and by the Oculer Rapid 930 Series.

 Use of a large (10 ml) sample increases sensitivity and significantly reduces the overall time to detect contamination.
-Other methods of detecting growth after the initial incubation which use even smaller sample sizes, such as ATP, while providing a rapid result will miss a substantial number of positive samples that would be detected by Greenlight.
-Use of the Greenlight™ system offers substantial advantages for commercial sterility testing, both in terms of speed and sensitivity.
+Other methods of detecting growth after the initial incubation which use even smaller sample sizes, such as ATP, while providing a rapid result will miss a substantial number of positive samples that would be detected by the Oculer Rapid 930 Series.
+Use of the system offers substantial advantages for commercial sterility testing, both in terms of speed and sensitivity.

 About the Authors: